A Poet in Prison: Saint John of the Cross

 Enduring beauty sometimes comes to birth only through pain.
 For some artists, it is as though the experience of suffering opens hidden caverns of creativity that would have otherwise remained closed.
 Would Beethoven’s music have reached such depths of pathos, had he not experienced the gradual loss of his hearing?
 Would Rembrandt’s last series of self-portraits stir the heart, had he not drunk from the chalice of sorrow?
 The virtuoso sweats to achieve perfection and the poet bleeds to bring forth timeless verse.
 It was likewise through nine months of cruel imprisonment that the Carmelite mystic, St. John of the Cross, gave birth to arguably the finest poetry in the Spanish language.

 The Carmelite Order has its roots in 12th century Palestine.
 In 16th century Spain, the impetus to restore the original spirit of the Order came alive in Teresa of Avila.
-Consequently, in 1562 she founded a more observant convent in Avila.
-With permission granted in 1567 to open more convents in the same mold, she recruited Fray Juan de Yepes to help found monasteries for men.
+In consequence, she founded a more observant convent in 1562.
+With permission granted in 1567 to open more convents in the same mould, she recruited Fray Juan de Santo Matia to help found monasteries for men.
 Like Teresa, he had joined the Carmelites of the Ancient Observance (known as the Calced Carmelites), and like her, desired a more perfect way of life.

 He decided to leave the Calced Carmelites, and join Teresa’s reform movement known as the “Discalced’’, or “barefoot” reform.
 Teresa clothed Fray Juan with the religious habit, and he received a new name as well: Fray Juan de la Cruz.
 The movement gained much momentum in just a few years.
 Discalced monasteries began sprouting up in various towns and cities of Spain, to the irritation of the Calced.
 Tensions mounted for some years until his former brethren abducted Fray Juan on December 2, 1577.
 Their goal was to make him abandon the Teresian reform, and thereby thwart Teresa’s efforts.

-Since Fray Juan had made his profession of vows as a Calced before joining Teresa, he received the accusation of being a renegade friar.
-However, Fray Juan was free of his obligations to the Calced, because the reform of the Discalced Carmelites had received papal approval.
-The Calced brought him blindfolded to the Carmelite monastery in Toledo, and put him into the monastery prison.
+Since Fray Juan made his profession of vows as a Calced before joining Teresa, they accused him of being a renegade friar.
+However, Fray Juan was free of his obligations to the Calced, as the reform of the Discalced Carmelites had received provisional approval by the papal legate.
+All the same, the Calced brought him blindfolded to the Carmelite monastery in Toledo, and put him into the monastery prison.
 Fray Juan knew in his conscience, that his obedience was to a higher authority.
-Nonetheless, he had to answer questions before the monastery tribunal, with the Superior of the monastery, Jerónimo Tostado, inquiring about his disobedience.
+Nonetheless, he had to answer for his apparent disobedience before the monastery tribunal headed by the Visitor-General, Jerónimo Tostado.

 The Carmelite statutes of 1462 prescribed that incorrigible friars should be punished.
 It is fair enough that naughty monks receive discipline, but to modern sensibilities, these penalties sound quite harsh indeed.